 Follow these tips for a better-protected business:

-- Work with a cybersecurity professional to develop a security and continuity plan that addresses basic protocols to ransomware protections.
+- Consulting a cyber security expert to develop a security and continuity plan that addresses basic protocols to ransomware protections.

 - Choose a secure infrastructure and data storage solution.